BioxGroup/AALBand-Firmware-Flasher/README.md

-## AALBand Firmware 2.0-Bluetooth Branch
+## AALBand Firmware 2.0-WiFi Branch

-This branch contains the Bluetooth firmware for AALBand 2.0 devices.
+This branch contains the WiFi firmware for AALBand 2.0 devices.

 ### How to flash your device